Simon Fraser, 11th Lord Lovat: Open violence

 After a fierce verbal encounter in Edinburgh, when Tullibardine attempted to make Simon renounce his claim to the lordship, Simon went to Castle Dounie to negotiate with Hugh's widow Amelia for the hand of her young daughter (also called Amelia).
 Tullibardine responded by removing his niece to Blair Castle, stronghold of the Murrays.
-It was his intention that she marry Alexander Fraser, heir to Lord Saltoun and unrelated to the highland Frasers.
+It was his intention that she marry Alexander Fraser of Philorth, heir to Lord Saltoun, and who was unrelated to the Frasers of the Gàidhealtachd.

 Simon responded to this by kidnapping the young Master of Saltoun when he arrived in Fraser territory in an attempt win local support for the marriage.
 By having a gallows built outside the window of his prison and threatening to hang him, Simon successfully dissuaded Alexander from marrying the heiress.
 Although this incident was characteristic of a private clan feud, Tullibardine had no intention of letting the matter rest.
 He declared the Frasers had risen in open rebellion against the Crown, and harried the colonel in charge of the government barracks at Fort William to proceed against Fraser.

 Before the Crown could respond, however, Simon undertook an act in October 1697 which was to have dire consequences for both himself and others.
 "If he could not have Amelia the daughter, he would have Amelia the mother".
 Whilst at Castle Dounie he had an Episcopal minister brought in to marry them.
 Her family, the most powerful in Scotland, was naturally enraged by this act of violence.
 He later treated it as a practical joke without legal validity; they separated in December 1697 and he married twice more before Amelia's death on 6 May 1743, without seeking divorce.